 “We’re creating a revolution in outsourcing,” said Matthew Achak, chief revenue officer for First Call Resolution, the younger of the two companies.

-It’s nearly ready to open a call wing adjoining its Roseburg administrative office and a fourth location in Veneta.
-The reader board out front last week read, “NOW HIRING.
+It’s nearly ready to open a call center wing adjoining its Roseburg administrative office, and a fourth location in Veneta.
+The reader board out front of headquarters last week read, “NOW HIRING.
 30 POSITIONS AVAILABLE!
 APPLY TODAY.”

 “I bet we never have less than 100 applications on file,” TMS CEO Dotty Stapleton said.